Magnificent Marrakesh

 Marrakech was the first of Morocco’s four imperial cities, a jewel in the midst of the fertile Haouz Plain.
 The intricate Medina (ancient section of the city) is also known as the red city for its buildings and ramparts made of beaten clay so stunning it was designated as a UNESCO World Heritage site in 1985.
-In its heart lays Jamaa el- Fna square, a large and happening marketplace that comes especially alive at night with cobra whisperers, street food and crowds gathering after sunset to escape the city’s at times unbearable heat.
+In its heart lays Jamaa el- Fna square, a large and happening marketplace that comes alive at night with cobra whisperers, street food and crowds gathering after sunset to escape the city’s at times unbearable heat.

 • A word on haggling and bargaining : everyone does it and expects it so get into it!
 I was much too polite on my first day so I bought items at full price, probably eliciting laughter behind my back.
 After a few days acclimatising, I began to hustle : advice given to me was to go under half of the stated vendor price, then come up to around half or a little higher.
 Be prepared to walk away – if the vendor bends, the price was right, if they don’t your price was too low.
 Make sure to be nice but firm- vendors appreciate politeness but will take advantage of naivety.

-Since it was my first time in the city, I was hell bent on staying in the old part of town, which means staying in riads – traditional Moroccan homes typically situated around a courtyard, with gardens and a central fountain- little oases of tranquility and peace within a bustling city.
-I picked a stay in Riad Kaiss by Anika, specifically for its top floor suite with a private terrace, separate lounge and bedroom building, gorgeous fittings and an old school but modern vibe – think Château Marmont’s classic yet luxurious style rooms in a North African flavour.
+]Since it was my first time in the city, I was hell bent on staying in the old part of town, which meant staying in riads – traditional Moroccan homes typically situated around a courtyard, with gardens and a central fountain – little oases of tranquility and peace within a bustling city.
+I picked Riad Kaiss by Anika, specifically for its 4 top floor suites with a private terrace, separate lounge and bedroom building, gorgeous fittings and an old school but modern vibe – think Château Marmont’s classic yet luxurious style rooms in a North African flavour.

 A woman in a striped dress by Ilio Nema looks over the balcony terrace of Riad Kaiss by Anika in Marrakech, Morocco